4thkira/naikoma/naikoma-crash-course.md

 ## A Note on Gaps

 There are still gaps — no dedicated words for "rain," "trust," "teach," or dozens of other concepts.
 Most of these can be compounded from what exists (rain = avu-tava, "water that moves"; trust = benu-savi, "good knowing"; bird = beru-hava, "beast of air").
 And when compounding falls short, new roots can be coined — drawing echoes from three or more unrelated languages until the word sounds like it belongs to all of them and none.
+(The newest root, **kutu** — to use — was coined to fill a gap that became impossible to ignore when the world's central philosophy needed it.)

 The language grows from use.
 Every gap is a door.